pacroy/aks-terraform/README.md

 ## How to Use

+1. Create a new environment named `shared` and you can optionally setup an approval

-Run an Azure Pipeline on this repo with the following variables:
+2. Create an Azure Pipeline running against this repo with the following variables:

 | Variable Name | Description |
 | --- | --- |